Driving in Spain: Rules, Tolls, Parking and Rental Tips

 Tolls and motorways

 Spanish roads use different labels.
 Autopistas and autovías are the main fast roads.
-Some autopistas are tolled, shown with peaje signs; many autovías are free.
-Several former toll roads have become free in recent years, but do not assume every fast road is free.
+Some autopistas are tolled, shown with peaje signs; autovías are free by design.
+Several former toll roads have gone free over the years: Madrid’s four “radiales” (R-2, R-3, R-4, R-5) were taken over by the state and stopped charging in 2018, and they’re still among the fastest ways out of the capital.
+Don’t assume every fast road is free, though.
+Stretches of the AP-7 along the Mediterranean coast and the AP-68 through the Ebro valley still charge.

 Cities: park, then walk

 Madrid, Barcelona, Seville, Valencia and Granada are not places where a rental car improves the day.
-Use metro, bus, taxi or walking.
-Low-emission zones, limited-traffic streets and expensive garages make city driving more trouble than it is worth.
+Use metro, bus, taxi or walking, and pick the car up on your way out of town instead.

 For old towns, book accommodation with parking or leave the car in a public garage outside the centre.
-Never follow a local car into a restricted street without reading signs.
+Never follow a local car into a restricted street without reading the signs, and watch the height barrier on underground car parks: SUVs and vans over roughly two metres won’t fit.

 Where a car is worth it

-For inspiration, see our route through northern Spain if you read Spanish, or the English guide to road trips in Europe.
+Based in the capital, our weekend trips from Madrid guide covers ten routes under three hours away.
+Heading to the islands, the Mallorca car rental guide covers pickup points and insurance.
+For inspiration further afield, see our route through northern Spain if you read Spanish, or the English guide to road trips in Europe.

 Rental car tips